Jellify-Music/Plugin/README.md

 # Jellify Music Plugin

+> This plugin is actively in development.
+Install instructions will be made available when they are ready!

 A plugin for Jellyfin that supercharges the music listening experience.

 Powered by [Essentia](https://essentia.upf.edu), this plugin will added a task that will gather additional information about music libraries, including a song's